Australian Survivor season 2: Promotion

 Before the series began, Dickson and a few of the Celebrity Survivor contestants appeared on the Seven Network's breakfast news show, Sunrise, to promote the series.
 This paralleled what occurs in the American version, when the show is promoted on The Early Show, CBS' own breakfast news program, and what happened during the Nine Network's Australian Survivor venture, when the series was featured on the early morning show, Today and A Current Affair.

 Two of the season's contestants, Amber Petty and Nicolle Dickson, also appeared in television commercials for Olay Total Effects, which were broadcast during the series.

 Contestants

 On Day 1, nine of the twelve players were divided based on gender into two tribes.
 The five women composed the Moso tribe and the four men made up the Kakula tribe.
-Later on Day 1, a player of the opposite gender joined each tribe, and for winning the first immunity challenge, Kakula received a former soldier and survival expert as their sixth tribe member.
+Later on Day 1, a player of the opposite gender joined each tribe.
+On Day 3, for winning the first immunity challenge, Kakula received a former soldier and survival expert as their sixth tribe member.
 On Day 6, the ten remaining players were redistributed into two mixed-gender tribes of five.

 On Day 12, the seven remaining players merged into the Tanna tribe.
 These players made up the two finalists and the five members of the jury, who ultimately decided who would be the "Sole Survivor".